Erasmus+ Teaching Staff Mobility

 - At least two consecutive days (excluding travel days) | maximum six weeks or the number of days agreed upon in the Inter-Institutional Agreement

-- The stay must include at least 8 hours of lessons in one week or shorter (at least 2 days)
+- The stay must include at least eight hours of lessons in one week or shorter (at least two days)

 - For each additional working day beyond one week (five working days), the minimum number of hours per additional day is calculated as follows: eight hours divided by five days multiplied by the number of additional days